teki97/KL-TFD/README.md

 # Kernel Learning for High-Resolution Time-frequency Distribution
 ![](https://github.com/teki97/KL-TFD/blob/main/supplement1.png)
 We provide a pytorch implementation of the paper: Kernel Learning for High-Resolution Time-Frequency Distribution [1], where a kernel learning based time-frequency distribution (TFD) model is proposed to gain high resolution and CT-free TFDs.
 As shown in the above figure, the proposed model includes **N** Skipping Weighted Conv Modules.
 Specifically, several stacked multi-channel learning convolutional kernels to simulate adaptive directional filters while skipping operator is utilized to maintain correct information transmission.
 In addition, bottleneck attention module (BAM) [2] with groupnormalization is regarded as the weighted block to improve resolution.
-All pre-trained network related to this paper are provided.
+All pre-trained network related to this paper are provided in **master** branch.
 The training code will be provided soon.

 ## Preparation
 - python 3.6